kundupro/packages-GENMETA/README.md

 library(GENMETA)

-# Example describing how to create input aruments for GENMETA
+# Example describing how to create input arguments for GENMETA along with some simulation codes:
 #--------- The following code is for the simulation results in Table 3 shown in Reference----------------#